wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 ### J: Combine a Bunch of Departments Managing Kid Stuff into One
 {% include strong-yes.html content="A simpler structure for better oversight and efficiency" %}

+  - Widely popular measure to combine a bunch of commission that manage some funds for children into one
+  - Better oversight, more efficient

 ### K: New Ocean Beach Promenade!!!
 {% include strong-yes.html content="Parks good, road crumbling into the sea bad." %}